Compression with Privacy-Preserving Random Access: Introduction

 for a universal constant \( c > 0 \) and sufficiently small \( p \) (all logarithms are base two).
 However, it remained unclear whether the gap to the entropy

 is intrinsic to the privacy constraint.
 In particular, the scheme exhibits a multiplicative gap of order \( \log (1/p) \) in the small-\( p \) regime.

-In this paper, we show that for any i.i.d. $\mathrm{Bernoulli}$ source, private local decoding does not fundamentally limit compression; there exist schemes that achieve private local decoding at any rate above entropy.
+In this paper, we show that for any i.i.d. $\mathrm{Bernoulli}$ source, private local decoding does not limit compression; there exist schemes that achieve private local decoding at any rate above entropy.
 The present paper provides the full version of the conference paper~\cite{chandar2024entropy} which only sketched parts of the proofs of some of the results.

-Most recently, paper~\cite{sid2025simple} proposed a simple low complexity scheme that achieves entropy with private local decoding for any i.i.d.\ source, not necessarily binary.
-The scheme mainly relies on concatenation: the parsing of the $n$-length source sequence into blocks of size $\log n$, which renders the scheme inherently asymptotic.
+Most recently, \cite{sid2025simple} proposed a conceptually simple, low-complexity scheme that achieves entropy with private local decoding for any i.i.d.\ source, not necessarily binary.
+We briefly review this scheme and then highlight the differences with the one proposed in this paper.